 As coaches, we should always be learning.
 The best coaches — even at the elite level — are avid learners, constantly seeking new ideas and information that might help them to be better at developing athletes and optimising performance on game day.
-Our own approach to working with athletes and trying to shape their lives should be no different.
+Our own approach to working with athletes and trying to shape their lives should be no different; our coaching style should be underpinned by an ongoing quest to learn and improve.
 And while we must never blindly imitate another coach or coaching philosophy, we can learn a lot by studying the approaches of others.
-Below, we’ll analyse quotes from five of the coaching greats, and see what we can learn from their coaching philosophies.
+In the following examples, we will analyse quotes from five of the coaching greats, and see what we can learn from their coaching philosophies.

 Steve Kerr

 Steve Kerr, former professional basketball player and Head Coach of the Golden State Warriors, has won the NBA eight times as a player and a coach.
 Given his knowledge and experience, we might expect him to favour a commanding or instructional coaching approach.
-But this quote demonstrates rather different coaching style, centred upon a more open and supportive methods of player development.
+But this quote demonstrates a rather different coaching style; Kerr’s coaching philosophy centres upon more open and supportive methods of player development.

 By giving athletes ownership of their own learning, we help them to become independent thinkers and decision-makers.
 This, in turn, makes it easier for them to apply their learning to competitive scenarios, and approach those scenarios with greater confidence and competence.